 For tracks close in phase space, reconstruction errors can occur in the form of track merging or splitting~\cite{ALICECPR}.
 Therefore, an additional selection for the close-pair rejection is included by imposing a circular cut on the relative angular separation measured by the relative pseudorapidity $\Delta\eta$ and azimuthal angle $\Delta\varphi^{*}$, $\sqrt{\Delta\varphi^{*2} + \Delta\eta^2} < (1\times10^{-2})$ of the tracks, hence, demanding a minimum separation.
 Here $\Delta\varphi^{*}$ is corrected for the change in azimuthal angle induced by the magnetic field.
 The use of this selection completely removes the signatures of track merging or splitting.

-The purity of the PID selections and the contamination due to weak decays (feed-down) of the sample were studied with the help of Monte Carlo (MC) simulations using PYTHIA 8.2~\cite{PYTHIA} generated events, which were transported by GEANT 3~\cite{GEANT} through the ALICE detector and subsequently processed by the reconstruction algorithm~\cite{ALICEDetector}.
+The purity of the PID selections and the contamination due to weak decays (feed-down) of the sample were studied with the help of Monte Carlo (MC) simulations using PYTHIA 8.2~\cite{PYTHIA} (Monash 2013 Tune) generated events, which were transported by GEANT 3~\cite{GEANT} through the ALICE detector and subsequently processed by the reconstruction algorithm~\cite{ALICEDetector}.
+The purity has been studied as a function of \pt, nevertheless a negligible dependence, even across the threshold at which the TOF information is used, was observed.
 The \pt averaged purity obtained with the PID selections described above is about $99\%$ for charged pions, kaons, and protons.
 The primary and secondary fractions are obtained by extracting from the MC the template distributions of the DCA in the transverse plane and fitting these to the measured distributions.
 The information about the purity and composition of the sample is crucial for femtoscopic studies and is used to determine the $\lambda$ parameters, which are introduced in Sec.~\ref{sec:Femto}.